A New Peace Monument Appears in Harumi

-[Tokiwa] [Hisamatsu] [Nihonbashi] [Kyobashi Tsukiji] Mosaic painting of elementary school
+[Tokiwa] [Hisamatsu] [Nihonbashi] [Kyobashi Tsukiji] mosaic painting of elementary school

 ■Tokiwa Elementary School (upper left photo)

-■Hisamatsu Elementary School (top right photo)
+■Hisamatsu Elementary School (upper right photo)

 ■Nihonbashi Elementary School (lower left photo)